 Eating in Amsterdam is a difficult task.
 And it has nothing to do with the lack of restaurants, bars, and cafes.
 It’s the opposite.
 There are plenty of them.
 Every type of food for all sizes of pockets.

-Potato is a star of the Dutch cuisine and there are plenty places in Amsterdam to find the famous city`s French fries.
+Potato is a star of Dutch cuisine and there are plenty of places in Amsterdam to find the famous city`s French fries.
 But forget Burger King or MacDonalds.
 Look for French fries’ shops like Manneken Pis that is located only minutes away from the Centraal Station.
-Be prepared to join some queue.
+Be prepared to join some queues.
 The place is always packed.

-I was also impressed with a number of Brazilian restaurants in the city.
-Amsterdam is a city to meat eaters as well.
+I was also impressed with the number of Brazilian restaurants in the city.
+Amsterdam is a city for meat-eaters as well.
 And the famous Brazilian churrascarias (Steakhouses) are everywhere.

 3- Architecture, Canals, and Museums:

 There are many museums and art galleries in Amsterdam.
 It is impressive.
-So, next time I will get the Amsterdam`s Culture and Leisure pass to check the Van Gogh`s museum, embrace some Rembrandt`s art and (why not?) the Hash Marihuana Hemp Museum.
+So, next time I will get the Amsterdam`s Culture and Leisure pass to check the Van Gogh`s museum, embrace some of Rembrandt`s art, and (why not?) the Hash Marihuana Hemp Museum.

 It’s also next to the famous sign I am Amsterdam.
 So, make the most of it!
 It’s selfie o’clock.